Minimal Interaction Separated Tuning: A New Paradigm for Visual Adaptation: Method

-With $\mathrm{Gather^*}$, our Minimal Interaction Edge Tuning (MIET) method becomes clear and easy to describe.
+With $\mathrm{Gather^*}$, our Minimal Interaction Separated Tuning (MIST) method becomes clear and easy to describe.
 It contains a pretrained base vision transformer network $B$ and a low-rank attention edge network $\mathrm{LAE}$ (which will be introduced latter).

 First we gather the intermediate features with $\mathrm{Gather^*}$.
 For base network $B$ with $N$ layers, it receives an input image $x$ and a $k$ for gather function.
 The forward path of $x$ produces a set of feature maps, Then we gather the feature maps with $\mathrm{Gather^*}$ to form a mixed feature map $Z_\mathrm{mix}$: